Spalding Grammar School: History

 The school was founded in 1588 by royal charter, applied for by a Rev. Johnson, and within part of Spalding Parish Church, called St Thomas's Chapel, until the 19th century.
 It was founded on its current site in 1881.

 The school amalgamated with Moulton Grammar School of Moulton in 1939.
 Moulton Grammar School was founded under the will of John Harrox (died 1561) who was steward to Sir John Harrington of Weston.
 The School opened in 1562 with ten pupils and continued to educate boys from the district until it amalgamated with Spalding.
 The old school buildings still exist but are now private residences.
 The school magazine, The Bentleian, dates to July 1922.

 Anne, Princess Royal visited on the morning of Thursday 19 May 1988, and attended a service in the parish church, conducted by the Bishop of Lincoln, Bob Hardy, for the school's 400th anniversary; the school received its royal charter on 18 May 1588.
 Anne arrived by helicopter on the playing fields of Spalding High School at 10.50am.

 In October 2018, a decision was made by the school to stop sixth form pupils from using "ever-larger bags" to carry books, which were seen by the school as an injury danger to younger pupils.
 A temporary online petition was organised against the order.

 Overview

 Admissions

 Spalding Grammar School admits pupils aged 11 to 18 from the council district of South Holland - an area of 500 sqmi - some pupils travelling over 20 mi to reach the school.

-In years 7 to 11, only boys are admitted.
-In sixth form (years 12 and 13), both boys and girls are admitted.
-Spalding Grammar is a selective school, and its entrants in the lower school are permitted only by taking the county-wide 11+ tests.
-The current number of pupils is 985.
-The sixth form has 277 pupils.
-There are 68 teaching staff.